moostafa1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories --> ounts the number of directories and sub-directories in the current directory {The current and parent directories should not be taken into account -- Hidden directories should be counted}

-11-directories --> counts the number of directories and sub-directories in the current directory {The current and parent directories should not be taken into account -- Hidden directories should be counted}

 12-newest_files --> displays the 10 newest files in the current directory {One file per line -- Sorted from the newest to the oldest}